Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Middle Ridge has 21 active public transport stops, all serving buses.
+Middle Ridge has 21 operational public transport stops, all serving buses.
 These stops are covered by two routes, offering a total of 132 weekly passenger trips.
-Transport accessibility is rated as moderate, with residents typically located 460 meters from the nearest stop.
-Most residents commute outward due to Middle Ridge's residential nature.
-Cars remain the dominant transport mode at 96%.
-Vehicle ownership averages 1.7 per dwelling, higher than the regional average.
+Transport accessibility is moderate, with residents, on average, located 460 meters from the nearest stop.
+Most residents commute outward.
+Car remains the primary mode of transport at 96%.
+On average, there are 1.7 vehicles per dwelling, higher than the regional norm.

-According to the 2021 Census, only 10.4% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 18 trips per day across all routes, resulting in approximately 6 weekly trips per individual stop.
+Only 10.4% of residents work from home (2021 Census).
+Service frequency averages 18 trips daily across all routes, resulting in approximately 6 weekly trips per stop.

 Frequently Asked Questions - Transport